ActionDojo/actions-demo-walkthrough/content/workflows/linter.md

-<h1>Continuous Integration (CI) Workflows</h1>
+<h1>Continuous Integration (CI) Workflow</h1>

-<h2>What is CI?</h2>
 <h3>Continuous Integration (CI) is a software development practice where developers regularly merge their code changes to the repository.
 This allows teams to detect and fix errors quickly, as well as automate the build, test, and deployment process.
 CI can improve the quality of software and reduce the time it takes to deliver new features to users.

 We'll build a simple CI workflow that scans your code for linting errors whenever someone pushes code or submits a pull request to the repository.

-**What's "linting"?** A series of steps that are run to check code for style and syntax errors.
+**Linting:** Steps that are run to check code for style and syntax errors.
 This ensures that code is consistent and follows best practices.
-The steps can vary, but may include things like checking for syntax errors, enforcing coding style guidelines, checking for formatting issues, and ensuring that code is correctly structured.
+The steps can include things like checking for syntax errors, enforcing coding style guidelines, checking for formatting issues, and ensuring code is correctly structured.

 Let's get started!
 </h3>